xpack/web-llvm/website/docs/api/groups/llvmccorevalueinstructioncall.md

 <div class="doxyPage">

-# The Call Sites and Invocations Reference
+# Call Sites and Invocations

 <p>Functions in this group apply to instructions that refer to call sites and invocations. <a href="#details">More...</a></p>